KlickyMao/emqx-enterprise-docs-en/overview.rst

 EMQ X supports subscription by broker.
 A client does not need an explicit subscribes action and will get some topics subscribed.
 The EMQ X broker will subscribe a specified topics on behalf of the client.
 The topics are loaded from Redis or databases.

-EMQ X subscription by broker is suitable for devices require low power consumption and narrow network bandwidth.
+EMQ X subscription by broker is suitable for devices requiring low power consumption and narrow network bandwidth.
 The feature brings convenience to massive device management too.

 ---------------------
 MQTT Data Persistence